comet-cc/CCA-Evaluation/README.md

 ```
 ./scripts/download-source.sh
 ```
-To create a docker container on your local device:
+To create a docker container on your device:

 ```
 ./scripts/install-docker.sh